martinthenext/daytobase/README.md

 Notes are not documents, they are *messages*.

 Daytobase is a [Telegram](https://telegram.org/) bot that records whatever you send it to a database.
-You can sort and review records by hashtags and export them to CSV.
+You can review records by hashtags, search by text and export them to CSV.
 Try it [here](https://telegram.me/daytobasebot)!

 ## Software requirements